-Barking Riverside © Sheppard Robson, photography by Simon Kennedy Sunday Times British Homes Awards 2013 - Development of the Year
+Barking Riverside, Sheppard Robson © Simon Kennedy Sunday Times British Homes Awards 2013 - Development of the Year

-15. QUALITY REVIEW PANEL CHARGES
+14. PANEL CHARGES

-The charges for Quality Review Panel meetings are benchmarked against comparable panels providing quality review services in London, such as quality review panels in the London Boroughs of Haringey, Newham and Waltham Forest, and the London Legacy Development Corporation.
+The charges for Quality Review Panel meetings are benchmarked against comparable panels providing design review services in London, such as design review panels in the London Boroughs of Haringey, Newham and Waltham Forest, and the Old Oak and Park Royal Development Corporation.